MIMBCD-UI/prototype-cornerstone/README.md

 # MIMBCD-UI Cornerstone Prototype

 [MIMBCD-UI](https://mimbcd-ui.github.io/) is a Research Project that deals with the use of a recently proposed technique in literature: [Deep Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
-These deep networks will incorporate information from several different modes by a User Interface (UI) implemented using the [Cornerstone Library](https://github.com/chafey/cornerstone).
+Deep networks will incorporate information from several different modes by a User Interface (UI) implemented using the [Cornerstone Library](https://github.com/chafey/cornerstone).
 The [Cornerstone](https://github.com/chafey/cornerstone) is an Open Source Project with a goal to deliver a complete web based medical imaging platform.
 This Research Project is also using a lightweight DICOM server for medical imaging called [Orthanc](http://www.orthanc-server.com/).

 ## Install and Run